It is only at the initial stage of creation. It will contain more information later .

 Zimbabwe has the bad fame of one of the last communist countries in the world, governed by a ruthless dictator.
 Actually, its people, although desperately poor and unhappy about it, are very friendly, and this includes, surprisingly, also the border guards, who are relaxed and helpful.
 The crossover to Zambia goes smoothly and fast, and there is no problem with it even if you have a one-entry visa of Zimbabwe - this does not count as leaving Zimbabwe.
 Zambian side offers a different, interesting perspective on the Falls (the riverbed picture was taken there), and, at least in the dry season, allows you to look into the gorge from above the edge of the 100-meter abyss.

 Not far from there is another wonder: the Okavango delta , situated in the north-west of Botswana.
 The picture shows a sight of one of the access channels, travelled by motorboats, that wind among papyrus bushes 3 to 4 meters high.
 It is a huge river delta of the same type that usually forms where a river flows into a sea, except that there is no sea for hundreds of kilometers.
 The Okavango river flows into the Kalahari desert, disperses into tens of separate channels, and all of them just disappear in the sand.
 But before they do, they support a magnificent ecosystem with lots of animals, among them beautiful birds like African jacana and sunbird , and dense plant vegetation.
 (The sunbird is so tiny that automatic focus in the camera just does not see it!)
 The sightseeing is done with little dugout (oh, well... today they are made of fiber glass) canoes called mokoro .
 The polers are local people who are convinced that their real names are too difficult to pronounce for the foreigners (we never learned those names), so they use nicknames that are abstract notions, like "Collection".
 The poler seen in the boat with me had the nickname "Action".
-It is quite exciting so see a hippo or a crocodile from close up (to be honest, the picture of the hippos was taken on the Chobe river, not far from Okavango).
+It is quite exciting so see a hippo or a crocodile from close up (to be honest, the pictures of the hippos and of the crocodile were taken on the Chobe river, not far from Okavango).
 One can walk on the grassy plains between the river arms, and there is a good chance of meeting an elephant , with no protective barrier between you and him.
 Elephants are moody, and quite dangerous when in bad mood, so walking is allowed only in large groups accompanied by a local guide.
 The guides know efficient ways od discouraging the elephants from attacking - some people in our tour group experienced that.
-They can also tell one species of birds from another from such a distance that you yourself would not tell a bird from an antelope.
+The guides can also tell one species of birds from another from such a distance that you yourself would not tell a bird from an antelope.
 The trip is straining because of scorching heat and lack of good-quality water -- the river water is yellow and looks dirty, although it is said to be drinkable.
 The proximity of water does not make the heat more tolerable.
-On the contrary, the glaring reflection of sunlight from the water, together with the windshield provided by the papyrus and cane bushes, intensify the heat.
+On the contrary, the glaring reflection of sunlight from water, together with the windshield provided by the papyrus and cane bushes, intensify the heat.
 I got burns on my fingers, exposed to the sunlight because I kept my camera ready to shoot almost all the time.
 But the positive impressions definitely prevail.
 Do you know that elephants walk so gently that you cannot hear them at all, unless they happen to walk through water or through a swamp?

 Southern Africa has many more wonders, but after all this is not a guidebook, so I have to stop at some point.
 Among the other wonders let me only mention the windy fields of the Cape of Good Hope, the whale sightings in the Hermanus bay east of Cape Town, the penguin colony in Boulders Beach south of Cape Town, the magnificent old diamond mine in Kimberley, the second largest canyon in the world - the Fish River Canyon in southern Namibia, the Kruger National Park in the east of South Africa, where you can see all of the African animals living in freedom...
 Well, if you can go there, do not hesitate.